atriplic/itgs-ia/README.md

 # itgs-ia
-# Read the file "IT Project Instruction Manual".
+# Read the file "IT Project Instruction Manual.pdf".